 Throughout the process of medical detox and aftercare, we are committed to providing unparalleled safety, dignity, and comfort for our patients through every stage of their journey to recovery.

 We don’t believe in a one-size-fits-all approach to treatment for opiate dependence.
-Using a single rapid detox protocol would ignore our patients’ diverse medical, psychological, emotional, and interpersonal needs.
+Using a single protocol would ignore our patients’ diverse medical, psychological, emotional, and interpersonal needs.
 Plus, because of our setting in a full-service accredited hospital, we have numerous options to modify and customize each individual treatment.

 Rather than trying to make the patient fit the services we offer, we tailor our services to each patient by making a detailed, individualized treatment plan for everyone we see.
-This might include rapid detox procedures of differing lengths, different dosages, types of medications provided, or decisions about whether or not to provide anesthesia, based on a patient’s health condition.
+This might include detox procedures of differing lengths, different dosages, types of medications provided, or decisions about whether or not to provide anesthesia, based on a patient’s health condition.

 Waismann Method® of rapid detoxification is performed in a full service hospital accredited by the Joint Commission on Accreditation of Healthcare Organizations.
-Our anesthesia-assisted rapid detox is performed in the Intensive Care Unit, while our other medical detox procedures are performed on an inpatient basis in the hospital.
+Our anesthesia-assisted detox is performed in the Intensive Care Unit, while our other medical detox procedures are performed on an inpatient basis in the hospital.
 Once patients are medically cleared, they are transferred to our exclusive aftercare for professional monitoring and assistance through the transitional phase.